Skip naar de inhoud

 Passed away peacefully

 Martin's father had smoked for a long time.
-'But to our surprise, his lungs were suitable.
+‘But to our surprise, his lungs were suitable.
 A kidney and a heart valve were also suitable.
 The islets of Langerhans were used for research.
-The heart could not be donated at that time because it was a DCD donation.
-I found that a pity, because he had an iron-strong heart.'
-During the retrieval surgery, the family went home.
-'When we got to the elevator, there was a sign saying it had to remain open.
-All out of care for my father.
-And at the exit, a row of ambulances was waiting to transport my father's organs.
-That was quite confronting; we let the hospital know that later.'
+The heart could not be donated at the time, because it was a DCD donation.
+I thought that was a pity, because he had a heart of iron.’
+During theextraction surgerythe family went home.
+‘When we reached the elevator, there was a sign saying it had to be kept open.
+All out of concern for my father.
+And at the exit, a row of ambulances was waiting to transport my father’s organs.
+That was quite confronting; we let the hospital know that later.’

-In a grave, you have no use for organs; they are better off going to people who can actually benefit from them.
+You have no use for organs in a grave; they are better off with people who can actually benefit from them.

 Martin

 The family took care of the funeral preparations themselves.
-'A piece of plaster was sticking out above his shirt; otherwise, you couldn't see anything.
-The surgery had been done very neatly.'
-All transplants were successful, the family heard after 6 weeks.
-'That helped with the grieving process.
-His death had not been in vain.
-In a grave, you have no use for organs; they are better off going to people who can actually benefit from them.
-He saved 3 lives.'
+"A small piece of plaster was sticking out above his shirt, but other than that, you couldn't see anything.
+The surgery had been done very neatly."
+The family heard after six weeks that all the transplants had been successful.
+"That helped with the grieving process.
+His death hadn't been in vain.
+Organs are of no use in a grave; they are better off with people who can actually benefit from them.
+He saved three lives."
 Donation also became a topic of conversation in Martin's circle, where many incorrect assumptions surfaced.
-'A colleague recently asked, for example: was the body back in time for the funeral?
-There are strange ideas.
-Now I can explain things, including that the doctors are not cowboys who only care about the organs.'
+"For example, a colleague recently asked: was the body back in time for the funeral?
+There are some strange ideas out there.
+Now I can explain things, including the fact that the doctors aren't cowboys who only care about the organs."

 A thank-you letter from a recipient